u1and0/pomodoro_cycle/README.md

 ## Requirements

 *   `termdown` (required): Used to display the timer in the terminal.
-    *   Debian/Ubuntu based systems: `sudo apt-get install termdown`
+    *   Debian/Ubuntu based systems: `sudo snap install termdown`
     *   macOS (Homebrew): `brew install termdown`
 *   `notify-send` (optional): Used to send desktop notifications.
 If not installed, a message will be displayed in the terminal.
     *   Debian/Ubuntu based systems: `sudo apt-get install libnotify-bin`